This is a demo store. No orders will be fulfilled.

 UVA radiation penetrates deep into the layers of your skin and is known to cause damage at the cellular level.
 UVA can also cause internal organ failure or affect your immune systems ability to do its job.

-UVB rays play the biggest role in causing skin cancers like malignant melanoma.
+UVB rays play the biggest role in causing some skin diseases.
 These types of rays are extremely powerful and tend to affect the top layers of your skin in the form of sunburn.

 Sunscreen is a great tool to fight exposure to UV radiation and prevent sunburn, but it has its limitations.
 Reapplying takes effort and areas of skin are often missed, increasing exposure over time.
 Sun protective clothing has all of the benefits of sunscreen built into the fabric so there is no need to reapply, you can just keep working.